Site menu

 How do they help?

-The SCTs are focused on providing support to children who have been identified by a professional as having emerging needs.
+The School and Community Teams (SCTs) are focused on providing support to children who have been identified by a professional as having emerging needs.
 These needs may not currently necessitate an Education Health Care Plan (EHCP), but without support, they could potentially escalate to the point of requiring one.
 The SCTs can provide support for needs relating to social, emotional and mental health, cognition and learning, physical and sensory, and communication and interaction.

-School & Community teams deliver their service in three ways:
+School and Community teams deliver their service in three ways, as outlined in the following sections.

 Interventions